ericnystrom/gb/README.md

 ## Caveats

 Developed on a Debian Linux system.
-Suggestions to enhance portability to other Unix-like systems would be welcomed.
+Suggestions to enhance portability to other Unix-like systems would be welcomed, though Bash will continue to be required because of `readrec`.